Child Passenger Safety / Car Seats

 - Does your 4 to 8 year need a booster seat?

-Attend a 90 minute class to receive a new child safety seat and receive instruction on proper use and installation.
-Distribution classes are scheduled twice a month.
-Call 800-433-5237 or 763-765-4111 to sign-up for the next class.
-To see if you qualify for a car seat distribution class, please read through the eligibility guidelines below and call Sherburne County Public Health to arrange for an appointment.
+Attend a 90 minute session to receive a new child safety seat and receive instruction on proper use and installation.
+For qualifications for a car seat distribution class, please read through the eligibility guidelines below and call Sherburne County Public Health to arrange for an appointment.
 Call (763) 765-4112 for questions or schedule an appointment.